Shopify/polaris/src/components/Banner/README.md

 Link text should:

-- Set the expectation of where the merchant will be taken
+- Set the expectation of where merchants will be taken

 <!-- usagelist -->